List of mainline My Little Pony ponies: Unicorn ponies

+Whistle Wishes is one of Cheerilee's friends, who alongside Brights Brightly and Rarity, was in charge of bringing in the first rainbow of the season until Rarity disappeared.

 Alicorn ponies

 Alicorn ponies with a pair of wings and a horn are rare in the franchise.
 They usually have the abilities of all three other kinds, the Earth, Unicorn and Pegasus ponies.
 They have appeared in the toy line since Generation Four, and may have been the spiritual successors to the Princess Ponies of Generation One.
 Dazzleglow made an appearance in My Little Pony Tales, but her toy form, a unicorn released before Tales as a part of the Glow 'n Show Ponies lineup, is unrelated to that of Tales.
 All four of the G4 Alicorn princesses are portrayed as being taller and more slender than most ponies, with unique horns and wings.